SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ```
 | list1 list2 |
-list1 := SpListPresenter new
+list1 := SpListPresenter new.
-list
+list1
 	items: #( 'abc' 'def' 'xyz' );
 	dragEnabled: true.

 list2 := SpListPresenter new.
 list2 dropEnabled: true;
 	wantsDrop: [ :transfer | transfer passenger allSatisfy: #isString ];
 	acceptDrop: [ :transfer | list2 items: list2 items , transfer passenger ].

 SpPresenter new
 	layout: (SpBoxLayout newLeftToRight
 		add: list1;
 		add: list2;
 		yourself);
 	open
 ```

 The following script illustrates the API.
-- `dragEnabled:` configures the receiver to be dragged.
+- `dragEnabled:` configures the receiver to allow dragging of its items.
 - `dropEnabled:` configures the receiver to accept dropped items.
 - `wantsDrop: [ :transfer | transfer passenger allSatisfy: #isString ]`.
-With the message `wantsDrop:` we can specify a predicate to accept a dropped element.
+With the message `wantsDrop:` we can specify a predicate to accept a dropped elements.
 - `acceptDrop: [ :transfer | list2 items: list2 items , transfer passenger ]`.
-The message `acceptDrop:` specifies the treatment performed once the dropped item is accepted.
+The message `acceptDrop:` specifies the treatment performed once the dropped items are accepted.

 ### Activation clicks

-An element on a list can be _'activated'_, meaning it will trigger an event to execute an action on it.
+An element on a list can be _activated_, meaning it will trigger an event to execute an action on it.
 Note that an activation is different than a selection: one can _select_ an element without activating it.
 The message `activateOnDoubleClick` configures the list to react to double click, while its counterpart is `activateOnSingleClick`.

 ### Filtering lists

 Lists can also be filtered as shown in Figure *@figFiltering@*.
 The following script shows the use of the `SpFilteringListPresenter`.

 ```
 SpFilteringListPresenter new
 	items: Smalltalk allClasses;
 	open;
 	withWindowDo: [ :window |
 		window title: 'SpFilteringListPresenter example' ]
 ```

 ![A filtering list with bottom filter.](figures/FilteringList.png width=50&label=figFiltering)